FaizanTabassum/RaspAssist/README.md

 # RaspAssist

-RaspAssist is a Python project that uses speech recognition to take voice input from the user, sends the input to an AI model hosted on a server, and uses ElevenLabs to generate and play the audio response.
+RaspAssist is a Python project that uses speech recognition to take voice input from the user, sends the input to an AI model (llama3 and llava) hosted on a server, and uses TTS to generate and play the audio response.
+It also has image processing capabillities so you can show it whats around you and ask any questions regarding your surrounding or what the camera sees.

 ## Features

 - Voice input using speech recognition
-- Text-to-speech output using ElevenLabs
+- Text-to-speech output
-- Integration with a hosted AI model for generating responses
+- Integration with a hosted AI model for generating responses for both voice and image prompts

+## Materials

+- Raspberry pi any version which has wifi capabillities we will be using the pi4 modelB 8 Gb
+- Raspberry pi cam v2
+- USB microphone
+- TFT touch display
+- powerbank

 ## Prerequisites